General info, tips, suggestions, and options for paramotors

 Breaking in a new engine – a new engine generates more friction than usual.
 It MUST be broken in carefully so it will last.

-Carburetor Dimensions – by Gerry Farell – This information compares the dimensions of the various Walbro carburetors and is helpful if you are considering upgrading from the WG-8 to another Walbro model such as the WB-37.
+Carburetor Dimensions – by Gerry Farell – This information compares the dimensions of the various Walbro carburetors and is helpful if you are considering alternatives to the WG.